PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 00:57:25
+Last updated: 2024-04-10 00:58:02
-Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a